isabella232/experience-manager-guides-learn.en/help/tutorials/api-reference/create-baseline-label-java.md

+---
+title: Java-based APIs to work with baseline and labels
+description: Learn about the Java-based APIs to work with baseline and labels
+---

 # Java-based APIs to work with baseline and labels {#id175UB30E05Z}

 The following Java-based APIs allow you to create baseline and add labels to files in a baseline.
 These APIs are available in the form of a bundle.
 You must include this bundle in your code to use these APIs.